SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

         NEAR/3 ("breed$" OR "cultivar$")
       )
-    OR "agricultural diversity" OR "agricultural biodiversity" OR "agrobiodiversity" OR "wild relative$"
+    OR "agricultural diversity" OR "agricultural biodiversity" OR "agrobiodiversity" OR
-    OR
       (
         (
-          ("local*" OR "traditional" OR "heirloom" OR "wild" OR "indigenous" OR "autochthonous") NEAR/3 ("variet*")
+          ("local" OR "traditional" OR "heirloom" OR "wild" OR "indigenous" OR "autochthonous") NEAR/1
-        )
+            ("variet*" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses"
+            OR "livestock" OR "poultry" OR "cattle" OR "sheep" OR "goat$" OR "chicken$" OR "duck$" OR "buffalo*") )
         AND "agricult*"
       )